 Applications for TLC’s 2023 LGBTQ+ Free Reads are open now, and will close at 9am BST on Friday 30th June 2023.
 Please email with the subject header ‘Michael Langan LGBTQ+ Free Read’, attaching as Word documents:

 - The first 2,000 words of your manuscript

 - A short covering letter describing why you are applying (please mention financial eligibility if applicable)

 Applications are welcome from any writers from the LGBTQ+ community.
 We are only able to accept work submitted by writers who are ordinarily resident in the UK for this initiative.
 Work submitted should be for adult or YA fiction or non-fiction – unfortunately we are not able to accept children’s fiction, middle grade fiction, or poetry for this particular opportunity.
 Submitted extracts must be from the opening of the manuscript and only previously unpublished work is accepted.
 The full manuscript does not have to be complete at the time of submission, but you must have 15,000 words ready should you be selected.
 Writers selected will be informed within two weeks of the deadline.
 Please do not submit work currently on submission to literary agents or publishers.
 Please note as above that Michael reads widely, but his preferences are for literary and commercial fiction of all kinds, and historical fiction.

 Applications from low-income writers will be prioritised.
-Applications from writers of colour and disabled writers from the LGBTQ+ community are particularly encouraged.
+Applications from Global Majority writers and disabled writers from the LGBTQ+ community are particularly encouraged.
 There is no need to provide proof of low income for this particular initiative.
 If you need assistance with your application or have any questions, please let us know.
 You can email us in confidence at